vgel/jpeg-decode-talk/slides.md

 # Layer 2: Huffman Tables and Run-Length Encoding

 <!--
+Now that we've parsed the segment sequence, we can start on the lossless compression.

 JPEGs store the compressed image data in a series of 8x8 sub-blocks.
-Each sub-block has several layers of lossless compression on top of the lossy perceptual compression.
+Each sub-block has a a layer of lossless compression on top of the lossy perceptual compression.

 Let's quickly go through these lossless compression techniques, starting with Huffman coding.
 -->